danvoronov/airtable_api_full_backuper/README.md

 # Airtable API Full Backuper

-Backs up the record data (json), table schemas (json) and attachments.
+Backs up the record data (json, csv), table schemas (\_metadata.json) and attachments.
 Does not back up interfaces and automations.

 This application performs a full backup of Airtable bases using the Airtable API.

 ## Features

-    Backup all bases for a given Airtable account
-    Save each base to a separate folder with JSON file per table Logs progress, errors, and statistics
+    Backup one or all bases for a given Airtable account Save each base to a separate folder with JSON and CSV file per table Logs progress, errors, and statistics

 Inspired by [airtable_full_backup](https://github.com/joe-irving/airtable_full_backup) by @joe-irving.
 Write in plain node.js - plz use v20.6+ version to inject .env without [dotenv](https://www.npmjs.com/package/dotenv).